scuzzydude/asimov/asimov.md

 Essentially, psychohistory is economics.
 Economics predicts what changing interest rate and the money supply will do to the economy based on how large groups of people react statistically to the changes based on an equivalency of value.
 Statistically, we infer that the overall population will make the choices with the best economic returns.

 There will be outliers in each group.
 Some people will make choices not based on economic returns, but the health of their family.
-Equivalency of value still work statistically on macroeconomic scales, because at any given moment in time, only small percentage of the population will make their primary economic decisions based on the health of their family.
+Equivalency of value still works statistically on macroeconomic scales, because at any given moment in time, only small percentage of the population will make their primary economic decisions based on the health of their family.

 Couple of problems with this system.
 First, how well are human mobs at good decision making?
 Second, what if some random event, like a global pandemic, dramatically changes the ratio of people making decisions primarily based on their family's health.

 Is it feasible to provide a reasonable level of health care to every human on the planet?
-Of course, this is possible.
+Of course this is possible.
 Is it economically feasible?
 That's the wrong question.
 The right question is, how do we value health care so that its availability is equitable across the population?

 The valuation of responsibility makes a lot of sense in health care.
 That's exactly what a doctor does.
 They are taking responsibility for your health -- your life essentially.
 For that you exchange currency.
 That goes for all participants in the medical field, from nurses and hospitals to laboratories and drug companies.
 We trust these people to be responsible, and they are regulated to ensure that we should be able to trust them.
 Using a system based on property for health care belies the actual value of that care.